RavinSG/obsidian-cyber/Cybersecurity Framework.md

 - **Identify** - The management of cybersecurity risk and its effect on an organisation's people and assets

-- **Protect** - The strategy used to protect an organization through the implementation of policies, procedures, training, and tools that help mitigate cybersecurity threats.
+- **Protect** - The strategy used to protect an organisation through the implementation of policies, procedures, training, and tools that help mitigate cybersecurity threats.

 - **Detect** - Identifying potential security incidents and improving monitoring capabilities to increase the speed and efficiency of detections.